FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 actions of Russia, which has had such an impact on not only the people of Ukraine, but across

-all of Europe as well.---
+all of Europe as well.
+---
 29

 On behalf of the Fianna Fail Group, he formally seconded the proposal to adopt the Budget